This article was updated on 7 March, 2023. It discusses collective grief and Covid-19.

-One of the good things to come out of the Covid-19 crisis is the realisation of the value of our local community.
+One of the good things to come out of the collective grief from the Covid-19 crisis is the realisation of the value of our local community.
 Yes it’s marvellous that before this, because of technology, we all got to know the wider world so much better.

 But now it’s the turn of our own communities to reap the benefits, with neighbours reaching out to each other, using digital platforms to cross the back fence.

 How does this link to ‘a good death’?
 It means we can secure a natural, easily gathered network, even if only a tiny one (size doesn’t matter), to confidently come together to honour lives, even the quietly lived and isolated ones in our communities, when the time comes.

 We’re asking people in different communities what grief and collective grief has taught them and what they are learning from Covid-19.
 The answers are rich indeed.

 Here is Harriet Price’s story.
 Good Grief! has been very impressed by the positive, upbeat way Harriet has worked in her local community to make sure no-one is left behind in the Covid-19 crisis.
 Of course there are many examples of this response everywhere and all over the world, and that is heartening.
 But by sharing Harriet’s story, we can keep sharing ideas about how to do this.

 Harriet is one of 15 elected councillors on the Woollahra Municipal Council, representing the Paddington Ward.
 We put two questions to Harriet: “What has grief taught you?” and “What is Covid-19 teaching you?”.
 Here are her responses.

 I’m fortunate, in that I’ve never really suffered the grief from the death of a really close loved one, such as a mother or father or God forbid, a child.